dlt-hub/dlt/docs/website/docs/general-usage/schema-evolution.md

 4. Type the data (for example, convert strings to datetime).
 5. Load the data to warehouse.
 Analyst can now validate if this was the desired data with the correct assumptions.
 6. Analyst validates with stakeholder that this is the data they wanted.
 Stakeholder usually wants more.
-7. Possibly adjust the data (filtering, normalization).
+7. Possibly adjust the data filtering, normalization.
 8. Repeat entire process for each adjustment.

 And when something changes,